X-Vine Models for Multivariate Extremes: Vine decompositions of tail copula densities

 In this section, we show that any tail copula density $\xdf$ in dimension $d \ge 3$ can be decomposed along any regular vine sequence (Definition~\ref{def:rvs}) on $d$ elements into $d-1$ bivariate tail copula densities and $\sum_{i=1}^{d-2} i = \binom{d-1}{2}$ bivariate copula densities.
-Moreover, the copula densities depending on a single conditioning variable satisfy the simplifying assumption (Definition~\ref{def:simplif}).
+Moreover, \chng{copula densities with only} a single conditioning variable satisfy the simplifying assumption (Definition~\ref{def:simplif}).
 Conversely, starting from any regular vine sequence on $d \ge 3$ elements, any collection of $d-1$ bivariate tail copula densities and any collection of $\binom{d-1}{2}$ bivariate copula densities, a $d$-variate tail copula density can be assembled.
-We coin tail copula densities constructed in this way as \emph{X-vines}.
-By exploiting connection \eqref{eq:nupdf} between tail copula densities and exponent measure densities, all results carry over to the latter too.
-For the reader's convenience, the main formulas are spelled out in terms of exponent measure densities in Appendix~\ref{app:expmeas}.
+We coin tail copula densities constructed in this way as \emph{X-vines}. \chng{Appendix~\ref{app:expmeas} in the supplement states the main results in terms of exponent measure densities.}

 \begin{theorem}[Tail copula density decomposition along a regular vine] Let $\xdf$ be a $d$-variate ($d \ge 3$) tail copula density and let $\Vine = (\tree_j)_{j=1}^{d-1}$ with $\tree_j = \rbr{\nodes_j,\edges_j}$ be a regular vine sequence on $\dset$.
 For $\bx \in (0,\infty)^d$, we have